The Mental Game of Pitching and Trust

 “If you start thinking too much you start digging yourself a really deep hole.
 You try and address it the best way you can, but at the same time you still have to go out there and throw.
 It’s a fine line,” said Jeff Niemann.

-You’ll want to shut off your analytical mind.
-Thinking too much can lead to throwing too tight.
-You’ll want to keep it simple.
 Think one thought before your pitch.
 Your thoughts shouldn’t be focused on technique (save those thoughts for practice).
 You might focus on feeling relaxed or hitting your target.

-The bottom line: use your practice time to work on your technique.
 In games, let your performance shine just like you’ve practiced.
 Quiet your analytical mind, keeping it simple and using what’s working for you.